sigasi/sigasi_insights/manual/projectsetup.md

 location for your project.
 This is especially useful if you want to *use Sigasi Studio with an existing design*.

+You can also select the VHDL version or the version of `.v` files.

 After creating a new project, you can add existing files by dragging them from your filesystem into the project explorer.
 New files can be added by clicking **File \> New \> VHDL file** or **File \> New \> Verilog file**.